BRChatman/Azure---Resource-Group-and-Virtual-Machine-Creation/README.md

 <h1>Resource Group and Virtual Machine Creation (Azure)</h1>
-This short tutorial explains how to create a Resource Group and Virtual Machine together, a link to creating a Resource Group separately, and the basics of how to use a remote desktop and connect to your virtual machine.<br />
+This short tutorial explains how to create a Resource Group and Virtual Machine together, a link to creating a Resource Group separately, and the basics of how to remotely connect to your virtual machine.<br />

 <h2>Video Demonstration</h2>